ask for or request earnestly

 obstinate as a mule, and, instead of snatching at her bait, in wet weather he took to smoking with Joseph;

-someone who acts or responds in a mechanical or apathetic way
+someone who acts or responds in a mechanical way

 and they sat like